skills/introduction-to-repository-management/.github/steps/4-prepare-for-the-inevitable.md

    At Mergington High, we take the security of our Extra-Curricular Activities website seriously, especially since it contains student information.
 If you discover a security vulnerability, please follow these steps:

-   1. **Do not** disclose the vulnerability publicly or to other teachers/students
+   1. **Do not** create an issue on this repository, disclose the vulnerability publicly, or discuss it with other teachers/students.
-   2. Email the IT Club faculty advisor at techsupport@mergingtonhigh.example.edu with details about the vulnerability
-   3. Include the following information:
+   1. In the top navigation of this repository, click the **Security** tab.
+   1. In the top right, click the **Report a vulnerability** button.
+   1. Fill out the provided form.
+It will request information like:
       - A description of the vulnerability
       - Steps to reproduce the issue
       - Potential impact on student data or website functionality
       - Suggested fix (if you have one)
+   1. Email the IT Club faculty advisor at techsupport@mergingtonhigh.example.edu and inform them you have made a report. **Do not** include any vulnerability details.

    ## Response Timeline

    - We will acknowledge receipt of your report within 2 school days
    - We will provide an initial assessment within 5 school days
    - Critical issues affecting student data will be addressed immediately
-   - We will keep you informed about our progress in resolving the issue
+   - We will create a private fork to solve the issue and invite you as a collaborator so you can see our progress and contribute.

    ## Thank You